 Q: What are the volunteer requirements?

-Volunteers must be 18 or older, complete a criminal history background check and a Volunteer Agreement form.
-Volunteers must also attend a short orientation at the child welfare office in which they intend to serve.
-This training is followed by a yearly online refresher course.
+Volunteers must be 18 or older, complete a criminal history background check and a Nondisclosure Agreement provided by the state.
+Applicants must attend a short training via Zoom or at the nearest child welfare office (if available), which is followed by a yearly online refresher course.
 OMD deploys volunteers using a web-based app, therefore volunteers must have a smart phone to be alerted of available shifts.
 Contact us to get in touch with your local Volunteer Coordinator and get started.

 Q: How do I get OMD started in my area?